RAGBRAI Training: Riding in the Rain

 Be careful when the roads are wet

 Wet roads are slippery.
 Be especially careful around painted lines and metal manhole covers – these are especially slick when wet.
 If you have to ride over these objects, go in a straight line and don’t brake.
 Also be very careful crossing wet railroad tracks.
 Avoid quick and sharp turns when riding on wet roads.
 Also be on the lookout for sand and gravel that may wash across the road during a heavy rain.
-This typically occurs on hills where water runs across the roads.
+This typcially occurs on hills where water runs across the roads.

 Don’t ride too closely behind other cyclists in the rain

 Your brakes don’t work as well when wet and your stopping distance is greater so give other riders plenty of room.
-When you need to stop, squeeze your brake levers a few times to rub the water off your rims before applying firm pressure.
+When you need to stop, squeeze your brake levers a few times to rub the water off your riims before applying firm pressure.
 Also, if you follow too closely the rooster tail coming off their back wheel will hit you right in the face.
 You may also want to wear your sunglasses to keep the water and grit out of your eyes.

 Obviously if it is a downpour or if there is a thunderstorm, riding is not advised